bronsonavila/japanese-characters-quiz/README.md

 + Use the "ON"/"OFF" AUTO buttons to change between automatic and manual character advancement.

 <strong><a href="http://www.jcharquiz.com/">Click here to take the quiz.</a></strong>

+## Credits

+"Josefin Sans" is licensed under the SIL Open Font License, Version 1.1.

+Special thanks to Cheryl Fraine for the inspiration.